 Avon Fishing Pier

-Drum, flounder, sea mullet, bluefish and more await you at the Avon Fishing Pier.
-Grab your tackle box and pole or purchase both on-site in the pier house.
-Purchase your pass to access the wooden pier for the day or week or just for a few hours.
-As with every pier on the Outer Banks, a North Carolina Fishing License is not required to toss a line in the Atlantic Ocean.
+Drum, flounder, sea mullet, bluefish, and more await you at the Avon Fishing Pier.
+First, grab your tackle box and pole or purchase both on-site in the pier house.
+Then buy your pass to access the wooden pier for a few hours.
+North Carolina Fishing License is not required to toss a line in the Atlantic Ocean.

 Surfing & Bodyboarding

 Rent a board or bring along one from home – either of these two activities will keep you busy during your vacation.
-Waves are typically best during the fall and winter months in Avon which will require a wetsuit because the Atlantic will be a bit chilly.
+Waves are typically best during the fall and winter months in Avon, requiring a wetsuit because the Atlantic will be a bit chilly.

 Need more ideas?
 Check out this post we created with 11 Things to Do in Avon NC.